mustious/mustious.github.io/_pages/quotes.md

 It's the repetition of affirmations that leads to belief.
 And once that belief becomes a deep conviction, things begin to happen. - Muhammad Ali

+Success is not final; failure is not fatal.
+It is the courage to continue that counts. -Winston Churchill

 ## **Anime Quotes**